remoblaser/cs2-beta-enroll-status/README.md

 In case you have received an invite, you should receive a message type `9217`.
 It's meant as an alternative to starting CS:GO over and over again.

+USE AT YOUR OWN RISK.
+So far noone reported any problems but we simply don't know if Valve is fine with us logging in every 30 seconds and starting CS:GO automated.

 ## How to use

 - Clone the repository